parthivrmenon/aws_saa/20_dynamo_db.md

 * enable higher application availability with `low or zero RPO`

 ### Continuous backups and point-in-time recovery
-You can restore a table to any point in time during the last `35` days.
+- restore table to any point in time during the last `35` days.
-Continuous backups and initiating a point-in-time recovery has no impact on performance or availability of your applicatioons.
-They do not consume provisioned resources.
+- backups/recovery has no impact on performance or availability of your applicatioons.
+- do not consume provisioned resources.

 ### On-Demand backup and restore
-You can create full backups of your tables for long term retention and compliance Backups do not impact performance and you can backup tables of any size.
+- create full backups of your tables for long term retention and compliance
+- backups do not impact performance and you can backup tables of any size.
-The Backups can be copied  across Accounts and Regions.
-Older backups can be transitioned to cold storege for cost-optimization.
+- backups can be copied  across Accounts and Regions.
+- older backups can be transitioned to cold storage for cost-optimization.

 ## DynamoDB Trasactions